bmcgaughey1/DroneLidarCode/README.md

 Code the explores the height-DBH relationship using the field-measured DBH and lidar-derived height.
 The Hanus et al. and FVS methods vary somewhat but there isn’t really a clear choice for our data.
-I also fit new equations using the same form as Hanus et al. and our data.
+I fit new equations using the same form as Hanus et al. and our data.
 This new model is better.
 The Hanus et al. and FVS methods fit equations that predict height given DBH (since this is typically measured in the field).
 I also fit equations to directly predict DBH given our